-Employees should not accept gifts.
+Employees must never ask or seek any gift.
 Where gifts are sent to an employee, these should only be accepted when the gift is of minimal or nominal value and in any case where the value is presumed to be less than £5.
 All other gifts should be returned to the sender.

 It is recognised that, on occasion, a gift may be received from a patient or a donor as a "thank you" for services received.
 These gifts would be difficult to refuse without causing offence.
 If they are of low intrinsic value, the principles outlined above should be applied.
-Should they be expensive, the SBU Director should be consulted for a view on acceptance.
+Should they be expensive, the Director should be consulted for a view on acceptance.